zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The path to the local chart's folder or .tgz archive
+**Description:** The path to a local chart's folder or .tgz archive

 |          |          |
 | -------- | -------- |